chandlertee/chandlertee/README.md

 #### Fun Facts
 - 🎮 I’m passionate about both video games and tabletop RPGs (ask me about my D&D campaign ideas!)
 - 🛠️ I’ve developed over 80 AR effects on the Meta Spark platform, with some going viral with millions of impressions
-- 🏃 I’m training for a half marathon while diving deeper into AI and game development technologies
+- 🏃 I’m training for a marathon while diving deeper into AI and game development technologies

 Let’s connect and create something amazing together!